Tiendil/tiendil-org-content/content/posts/2024-06-07-my-gpts/en.md

 Here are explanations for each prompt item.

 1. Ask the LLM to name a few large areas of knowledge related to the question.
-This shifts the probabilities away from completely irrelevant areas and creates a base for the next step.
+The instruction shifts the probabilities away from completely irrelevant regions and creates a base for the next step.
-2. Ask the LLM to define the role it plays, as an expert.
+2. Ask the LLM to define the role it plays as an expert.
 Since we are interested in professional answers, we specify that we want to see text that is most likely be produced by a professional with a PhD.
-3. Since we probably don't have such degrees, our question may be wague.
-Therefore, we ask the network to rewrite the question to one that a professional from step 2 would likely ask.
+3. Since we (in most cases) don't have such degrees, our question may be vague.
+Therefore, we ask the network to rewrite it to one that a professional from step 2 would likely ask.
 4. The more concrete and narrow the question, the less the spread of possible answers.
 Therefore, we break down the question into parts.
 5. Similarly, we ask the network to describe the ideal solution.
-Since we slightly understand [system engineering]{post:@choose-nearest-language:about-system-thinking} and [thinking methods]{tags:thinking}, we ask not just to describe the ideal solution, but its properties.
+Since we slightly understand [system engineering]{post:@choose-nearest-language:about-system-thinking} and [thinking methods]{tags:thinking}, we ask not just to describe the ideal solution but its properties.
-6. At this stage, the network (with our help) has outlined the solution space well-enough, but it can be even better.
+6. At this stage, the network (with our help) has outlined the solution space well enough, but it can be even better.
 We can ask it to do [morphological analysis of the problem](https://en.wikipedia.org/wiki/Morphological_analysis_(problem-solving)).
 I even made [software for it](https://tiendil.github.io/morphologic/#/) once, but it somehow didn't catch on.
 Doing morphological analysis manually is difficult and time-consuming, even with software, but LLM does it in a snap of a finger, although not in an ideal way.
 My idea is that morphological analysis should shift probabilities from a "solution in general" to its components and thus increase the specificity of the answer.
 But I haven't evaluated the effect yet.
 7. Before answering the question, we move the probabilities in the direction of its parts.
-8. It's continuation of the previous step.
+8. It's the continuation of the previous step.
 The task is divided into two parts to avoid [error accumulation]{post:@choose-nearest-language:life-and-work-with-mistakes}, which occurs when outputting long texts.
-Instead of one large text with a list of answers and questions, we make the LLM to output a series of small independent texts.
+Instead of one large text with a list of answers and questions, we make the LLM output a series of small independent texts.
 9. The actual answer plan generation.
 In fact, here we ask the network to write a prompt/instructions for itself.
-10. We ask the LLM to write the answer itself.
-It should generate it in small pieces based on the plan from the previous step.
+10. We ask the LLM to write the actual answer.
+The network should generate it in small pieces based on the plan from the previous step.
 11. We ask the LLM to generate standard alternative approaches to the answer.
 12. We ask the LLM to generate creative alternative approaches to the answer.
+We split the generation of alternative approaches into two steps because the instruction "generate alternative approaches" is too abstract, and the network outputs the most obvious options that we don't really need because they are too obvious.

 Notes:

 - If possible, give the network examples of expected texts (steps 1 and 2).
 An example (even its template) often contains more specific information than an abstract definition (which allows a range of interpretations).
 - Always use scientific/serious slang.
 - Always ask the network to repeat the tasks to limit the inevitable [error accumulation]{post:@choose-nearest-language:life-and-work-with-mistakes}.
-Without such reminders, with each subsequent symbol, the network will rely on an increasingly fuzzy context.
+Without such reminders, the network will rely on an increasingly fuzzy context with each subsequent symbol.
 - Always try to ask for several options for something (several areas of knowledge, several theses, several PhDs).
-Without this, we risk to excessively narrow the area of possible solutions and even miss the answer.
+Without this, we risk excessively narrowing the range of possible solutions and even missing the answer.
-- But should always specify the exact and small number of options, so that the network does not go into fantasies.
+- But we should always specify the exact and small number of options so that the network does not go into fantasies.
 Usually, I ask for 3-5 variants.
 - In the prompt, you can find several standard patterns from prompt engineering, but I didn't design it in terms of patterns, so I won't try to extract them to avoid getting carried away with defining their boundaries.
 If you are interested in patterns, there is an excellent resource with them: https://www.promptingguide.ai/

 ## GPT `Abstractor`

 Link: https://chatgpt.com/g/g-sN3k8IPLq-abstractor

-You give a long text, a link, a pdf to the network, and receive a summary (abstract) plus a set of important facts and statements from the text.
+You give a long text, a link, a PDF to the network, and receive a summary (abstract) plus a set of important facts and statements from the text.

 ### Prompt